maskerade/cdk-apex-cname/README.md

 # CDK Apex Cname - Route53

-A CDK utility construct that allows you to set an domain apex (in Route53) to redirect to a cname records of a resource not in Route 53.
+A CDK utility construct to allowing setting an domain apex (in Route53) to resolve to a cname record of a resource not in Route 53.

 ## Usage